basecamp/handbook/benefits-and-perks.md

 ## Personal 37signals Accounts

 All employees can have a free personal Basecamp account and a free personal HEY account.
 We'll comp your existing accounts during your on-boarding process when you join the company.
-If you decide to sign up for either account later, you can comp the accounts in QueenBee so you won't be charged.
+If you decide to sign up for either account later, you can comp the accounts in Queenbee so you won't be charged.
 Ping Andrea or Support if you need help with that.

 ## Expense Account